 A series of posts will explore and detail some of the current Rails caching code.
+This post takes a deeper look at the network requests involved in caching.

 These posts attempt to explain in more detail, but please do read the official Rails Caching Guide docs, which are also very good.